thequietlife/CTI-101/README.md

-# 🚀 Cyber Threat Intelligence Crash Course
+# 📓 Cyber Threat Intelligence (CTI) 101

 🚧 Putting all my notes into one spot.
 Notes from learning CTI.
 I have used Andy Piazza's [Cyber Threat Intelligence Study Plan](https://klrgrz.medium.com/cyber-threat-intelligence-study-plan-c60484d319cb) and Katie Nickels' [A Cyber Threat Intelligence Self-Study Plan](https://medium.com/katies-five-cents/a-cyber-threat-intelligence-self-study-plan-part-1-968b5a8daf9a) as guides.
-I have also gone through a stack of CTI analyst job ads to find the skills hiring managers want for a cyber threat intel analyst.
+I have also gone through a stack of CTI analyst job ads to find the skills hiring managers want.

 ___________________________